xeniaqian94/SLAM/README.md

 `data_en_es/` and 2 others can be download from [http://sharedtask.duolingo.com](http://sharedtask.duolingo.com)

-We use a deduplicated version of `skill_builder_data_corrected.csv`, named as `skill_builder_data_corrected.csv` from [Skill-builder data 2009-2010](https://sites.google.com/site/assistmentsdata/home/assistment-2009-2010-data/skill-builder-data-2009-2010)
+We use a deduplicated version of `skill_builder_data.csv`, named as `skill_builder_data_corrected.csv` from [Skill-builder data 2009-2010](https://sites.google.com/site/assistmentsdata/home/assistment-2009-2010-data/skill-builder-data-2009-2010)

 ## Command